GSK to stop selling blood cancer drug Blenrep in United States | Health

 GSK to stop selling blood cancer drug Blenrep in United States

+The drugmaker's shares were down 0.2% at 1345 GMT.
 "We will continue the DREAMM clinical trial programme and work with the U.S. FDA on a path forward for this important treatment option for patients with multiple myeloma," GSK Chief Medical Officer Sabine Luik said in a statement.

-GSK said access to Blenrep in other countries where it is marketed is unaffected, including across the European Union.
+GSK will stop selling its blood cancer drug Blenrep in the United States, it said on Tuesday, in another setback for the British drugmaker's oncology business.
+The company had said this month that Blenrep had failed the main goal of a key study designed to show it was better than an existing treatment on the market, stoking fears that regulatory approval could be rescinded by the U.S. Food and Drug Administration (FDA).

+On Tuesday GSK said it has begun the process to withdraw Blenrep's marketing authorisation in the country but would continue trial programmes for the drug, adding that some patients would have the option to enrol for continued access to the treatment.
+The drugmaker's shares were down 0.2% at 1345 GMT.

 - United States